At a glance…

 Weather and climate: The climate in Laos is considered tropical monsoonal, days are typically warm and sunny all year around, with an average temperature of 29°C (84°F).
 The rainy season runs from May to October, and this is when humidity and temperatures can peak at 40°C (100°F).
 The dry season runs from November to May, and this is when the temperature is typically cooler and can get to a low of 15°C (58°F)

-Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
+Volunteers who are under 18 years old will be required to provide IVHQ with parental consent and two character reference letters in order to participate on the program, and may be asked to provide additional documentation to the local team.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Laos.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.